 Is there anything you can do to help you/your child’s coughing/breathing?

-About a year ago, I was fortunate to co-blog with Drs.
+A few years ago, I was fortunate to co-blog with Drs.
 Daniel Sheehan (Pulmonology, Women and Children’s Hospital of Buffalo, NY) and Jonathan Finder (Pulmonology, Children’s Hospital of Pittsburg).
 This blog includes a handout to help patients and parents understand how and when to use a cough assist machine during a respiratory illness (download the handout here).

 If you or your child needs to go to the emergency room, there are many tips in this blog that will make your visit a little smoother.